openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                            min_value: 0.0
    ```

-### ote ote_optimize - run optimization of a particular model template
+### ote optimize - run optimization of a particular model template
-   This tool optimize a trained model by NNCF or POT depending on a model format:
+   This tool optimizes a trained model using NNCF or POT depending on a model format:

    - NNCF optimization used for trained snapshots in framework specific format
    - POT optimization used for exported model in IR format